kbase/catalog/README.md

 #### v2.1.2 - 3/16/18
   - Pull a new base image if possible each time a module is registered
-  - Fix the logic that allows additional html files to be passed from a method's ui specification directory to the narrative method service
+  - Fix the logic that allows additional html files to be passed from a method's ui specification directory to the narrative method service during method validation

 #### v2.1.1 - 6/26/17
   - Bugfix for change in docker build log